SherlockPsy/Life/MASTER_WORLD.md

 ### II.1 Definition

-A Fact Seed is a minimal textual assertion that a new external condition exists.
+A Fact Seed is a **causally sufficient textual assertion** that a new external condition exists.

-Examples:
-- “The doorbell rings.”
-- “An email arrives.”
-- “The power goes out.”
+A Fact Seed MUST fully specify the entities and context involved such that:
+- no later action requires inventing missing causes
+- no agent is forced to complete the reality retroactively
+- no hidden resolution is required to make the fact meaningful

+Examples of valid Fact Seeds:
+- “Maria is at the door to talk about her new relationship to George and Rebecca.”
+- “The plumber is outside waiting to be let in.”
-- “A storm begins.”
+- “A storm begins over the city.”
-- “An event is announced.”
+- “George receives an email from his manager about the deadline.”

+Underspecified stimuli are forbidden.

 ---

-### II.2 Minimality Requirement
+### II.2 Causal Sufficiency Requirement

-Fact Seeds MUST be minimal.
+Fact Seeds MUST be minimal **without being ambiguous**.

+They MUST:
+- assert existence only
+- specify all necessary referents
+- avoid outcomes, reactions, or internal states

-They MUST NOT include:
+They MUST NOT:
-- who is responsible
-- why it happened
-- what will happen next
-- how anyone reacts

-Anything beyond the perceptible assertion is forbidden.
+- leave the cause of a socially referential event unspecified
+- introduce stimuli that imply an unseen agent without naming them
+- defer meaning to a later action

+Minimality means **no outcomes**, not **missing causes**.

 ---